Mental Health and Delusional Disorder

 - Cognitive-behavioral therapy (CBT): Can help the person learn to recognize and change thought patterns and behaviors that lead to troublesome feelings.

 - Family therapy: Can help families deal more effectively with a loved one who has delusional disorder, enabling them to contribute to a better outcome for the person.

 The primary drugs used to treat delusional disorder are called antipsychotics and include:

-Conventional antipsychotics: Also called neuroleptics, these medicines have been used to treat mental disorders since the mid-1950s.
+- Conventional antipsychotics: Also called neuroleptics, these medicines have been used to treat mental disorders since the mid-1950s.
 They work by blocking dopamine receptors in the brain.
 Dopamine is a neurotransmitter believed to be involved in the development of delusions.
-Conventional antipsychotics include Thorazine, Prolixin, Haldol, Navane, Stelazine, Trilafon, and Mellaril.
+Conventional antipsychotics include Thorazine, Prolixin, Haldol, Orap, Navane, Stelazine, Trilafon, and Mellaril.

 People with severe symptoms or who are at risk of hurting themselves or others might need to be hospitalized until the condition is stabilized.